 The first Sydney hospital was located on George Street (then called High Street) in The Rocks area.
 Initially just tents, there were soon more substantial structures.
 The first leaky wooden building was 84 feet by 23 and was divided into a dispensary, a ward for the troops and another for the convicts.
 A brick dispensary was later built and the Second Fleet brought a prefabricated portable hospital.
 However, despite the addition of various outbuildings over time, the hospital was inadequate to cater to the needs of the colony.

 When Governor Macquarie arrived in 1810 he set about improving conditions in the town, including that of public buildings.
 All medical care at the time was provided by the government through the Colonial Medical Service, but the British government refused to provide the money to build a new hospital.
 Macquarie turned to a group of businessmen for funds.
 The contract he negotiated allowed them to import 45,000 gallons of rum, later increased to 60,000 gallons.
 Convict labour was also provided for the building works.

-Officially known as the Sydney Infirmary and Dispensary the new hospital was known as the Rum Hospital.
+Officially called the Sydney Infirmary and Dispensary, the new hospital became known as the Rum Hospital.
 Parts of the building remain and house the New South Wales Parliament.